International Students: All you need to know

 - Report your arrival within 48 hours using ArriveCAN (iOS, Android or online) or by calling 1-833-641-0343.

-If you arrive in Canada for the first time to study at Université Laval, the university will contact you during your quarantine to:
+If you completed the Entering Canada as a Université Laval International Student, the university will contact you a few times during your quarantine to:

 - follow up with you and guide you to any assistance you may need and